VastBlast/node-minify/README.md

 # @vastblast/node-minify

-Native Node bindings for the [tdewolff/minify](https://github.com/tdewolff/minify) Go minifier.
-Minification runs in-process via N-API, so you get the Go implementation's speed without shelling out to a CLI.
+Native bindings for the [tdewolff/minify](https://github.com/tdewolff/minify) Go minifier powered by [koffi](https://github.com/Koromix/rygel).
+Minification runs in-process against a Go-built shared library, so you get the Go implementation's speed without shelling out to a CLI.

 ## Features

-- Go-powered native addon; fast and no child processes.
+- Go-powered minifier loaded through koffi; no child processes.
 - Promise-based `minify(data, options)` API that returns the minified string.
 - Supports CSS, HTML, JS, JSON, SVG, XML, and import maps with the same tuning flags as the Go minifier.
-- Ships with prebuilt binaries for common platforms and falls back to a local build when needed.
+- Cross-compile the Go shared library with `GOOS/GOARCH` or point to a custom build via `NODE_MINIFY_LIB_PATH`.

 ## Installation